kuzGo/kuzco/README.md

 - [**Am I Responsive**](http://ami.responsivedesign.is/) used during post deployment testing stage.
 - [**Pixlr**](https://pixlr.com) used to remove background and editing photographs.
 - [**Ezgif**](https://ezgif.com/video-to-gif) used to covert videos to gif format.
+- [Toptal](https://www.toptal.com/designers/htmlarrows/symbols/) used for HTML simbols and arrows.
+- [Colorlib](https://preview.colorlib.com/#capitalshop) free template used for inspiration for newsletter and footer.

 <a name="wireframe"/>